Kobuk Valley National Park

-This park contains one of Alaska’s true oddities, the Great Kobuk Sand Dunes
+This Arctic park contains one of Alaska’s most unique landscapes, the Great Kobuk Sand Dunes.

-The 25-square-mile Great Kobuk Sand Dunes, Little Kobuk Sand Dunes near Onion Portage and the Hunt River Dunes cover much of the southern Kobuk Valley and constitute the largest active sand dunes found in the Arctic.
+The 25-square-mile Great Kobuk Sand Dunes, Little Kobuk Sand Dunes near Onion Portage, and the Hunt River Dunes cover much of the southern Kobuk Valley.
+These are the largest active sand dunes found in the Arctic.
 Formed by the grinding action of glaciers, these wind-sculpted dunes rise as high as 100 feet and are stabilized by the area's vegetation.
 The dunes, accessible by a strenuous hour-long hike along Kavet Creek from the Kobuk River, lie 40 miles above the Arctic Circle, yet summer temperatures can soar to 100 degrees.

 A section of the Kobuk River also runs through the park.
 Its bluffs, some of which stand more than 150 feet high, hold permafrost ice wedges and Ice Age mammal fossils.
-The Salmon River in Kobuk Valley National Park was designated "wild" by the National Wild and Scenic River System.
+The Salmon River in Kobuk Valley National Park is a designated National Wild and Scenic River.

 Kobuk Valley National Park is named after the Kobuk River valley, which runs through its center.
 "Kobuk" is an Inupiaq word meaning "big river."

 Kobuk Valley National Park is home to the famous Onion Portage archaeological site, a National Historic Landmark and the cradle of the Arctic Woodland Culture defined by pioneering archaeologist J. Louis Giddings.
 At the site, Giddings and his crew found evidence of humans dating back 10,000 years, when people gathered to harvest caribou as they forded the stream.
 Today, local Alaska residents still feed their families with caribou from the river crossing in the fall.